Mount Cole State Forest: Mount Buangor State Park

 An area of 1,940 hectares, the Mount Buangor State Park, was protected from logging in 1973.
 This park includes the waterfalls on Middle Creek, and the large rock faces and caves on Cave Hill.

 Climate

 As the ranges face into the prevailing westerly storm track, maximum temperatures are particularly cold for the altitude and latitude.
 Heavy snowfalls occur regularly throughout the year, and sub-freezing daily maximum temperatures have been recorded well into spring at Lookout Hill (965 metres).
-Cold weather is present even at the height of summer: on 02 February 2005, the daily maximum temperature did not exceed 4.5 C at Lookout Hill.
-The ranges can be classed as having a cool mediterranean climate.
+Cold weather is present even at the height of summer: on 2 February 2005, the daily maximum did not exceed 4.5 C at Lookout Hill.